duan602728596/antd-schema-form/README.md

 * `$oneOfDisabled: boolean`: *OneOf* is disabled under Radio.Group.
 * `$hidden: boolean`: Hide form fields (form values still exist).
 * `$tableColumnHidden: boolean`: When the object is an object in the array and the component is a table, the column is hidden (the form value still exists).
+* `$tableRender: string`: Rendering to other custom table column rendering components.

 ### `type="object"`: